docker/cli/docs/reference/commandline/run.md

 $ docker  run -w /path/to/dir/ -i -t  ubuntu pwd
 ```

-The `-w` lets the command being executed inside directory given, here
+The `-w` option runs the command executed inside the directory specified, in this example,
 `/path/to/dir/`.
-If the path does not exist it is created inside the container.
+If the path does not exist, Docker creates it inside the container.

 ### <a name="storage-opt"></a> Set storage driver options per container (--storage-opt)